Native cuisine of Hawaii: Festivals and special occasions

 On important occasions, a traditional ʻahaʻaina feast was held.
 When a woman was to have her first child, her husband started raising a pig for the ʻahaʻaina mawaewae feast that was celebrated for the birth of a child.
 Besides the pig, mullet, shrimp, crab, seaweed, and taro leaves were required for the feast.

 The modern name for such feasts, lūʻau, was not used until 1856, replacing the Hawaiian words ʻahaʻaina and pāʻina.
 The name lūʻau came from the name of a food always served at a ʻahaʻaina, young taro tops baked with coconut milk and chicken or octopus.

 Pigs and dogs were killed by strangulation or by holding their nostrils shut in order to conserve the animal's blood.
 Meat was prepared by flattening out the whole eviscerated animal and broiling it over hot coals, or it was spitted on sticks.
 Large pieces of meat, such as fowl, pigs and dogs, would be typically cooked in earth ovens, or spitted over a fire during ceremonial feasts.

 Hawaiian earth ovens, known as an imu, combine roasting and steaming in a method called kālua.
 A pit is dug into earth and lined with volcanic rocks and other rocks that do not split when heated to a high temperature, such as granite.
 A fire is built with embers, and when the rocks are glowing hot, the embers are removed and the foods wrapped in ti, ginger or banana leaves are put into the pit, covered with wet leaves, mats and a layer of earth.
 Water may be added through a bamboo tube to create steam.

 The intense heat from the hot rocks cooked food thoroughly—the quantity of food for several days could be cooked at once, taken out and eaten as needed, and the cover replaced to keep the remainder warm.
 Sweet potatoes, taro, breadfruit and other vegetables were cooked in the imu, as well as fish.
 Saltwater eel was salted and dried before being put into the imu.
 Chickens, pigs and dogs were put into the imu with hot rocks inserted in the abdominal cavities.

+Paʻina is the Hawaiian word for a meal and can also be used to refer to a party or feast.
+One tradition that includes paʻina is the four-month-long Makahiki ancient Hawaiian New Year festival in honor of the god Lono (referred to as the sweet potato god) of the Hawaiian religion.